 1) Varilux® X Series™ Lenses

 New Varilux X Series lenses are designed with Xtend™ Technology, which allows the patient to see multiple distances through each point in the lens, extending wearers’ vision within arm’s reach so they no longer have to search for “just the right spot” to see sharply at any distance.
-This allows for significantly improved vision at distances within arm’s reach, a critical working zone for most patients.
+This allows for significantly improved vision and comfort at distances within arm’s reach, a critical working zone for most patients.